abumusasakib/image_cropper_and_resizer/README.md

-# Image Cropper and Resizer
+# Image Cropper, Resizer, and Batch Resizer

-This project provides two main tools, **ImageCropper** and **ImageResizer**, for interactive image manipulation using Tkinter and OpenCV.
+This project provides three main tools — **ImageCropper**, **ImageResizer**, and **ImageBatchResizer** — for interactive and automated image manipulation using Tkinter and OpenCV.
 With these tools, you can:

-- Open images.
+- Open and crop images interactively.
-- Select and crop regions with flexible or square constraints.
+- Resize individual images.
-- Optionally resize the cropped image.
+- Recursively batch resize images within folders, based on dimension similarity.
-- Compress the image to a specified maximum file size.
+- Compress images to meet file size constraints.

 ## Features